agentio/serviceinfrastructure/content/docs/serviceinfrastructure/serviceconfig.md

 </code></pre>
 {{< /details >}}

-This is a repeated instance of the [Api](https://github.com/protocolbuffers/protobuf/blob/24de58860f3150ea77e088d0e538d60ab1f85b9d/src/google/protobuf/api.proto#L54) message.
-As noted in the comment above, it is usually only necessary to specify the API names; the rest will be filled-in automatically.
+---
 ### types

 _A list of all proto message types included in this API service.
 Types referenced directly or indirectly by the `apis` are automatically included.
 Messages which are not referenced but shall be included, such as types used by the `google.protobuf.Any` type, should be listed here by name by the configuration author._

+`types` is a repeated instance of the [Type](https://github.com/protocolbuffers/protobuf/blob/24de58860f3150ea77e088d0e538d60ab1f85b9d/src/google/protobuf/type.proto#L47) message.
+It describes all of the message types used by the APIs of the managed service.
+It is usually automatically generated.

 {{< details "example types field" >}}
 <pre><code>  "types": [